quackexclamationmark/Archipelago-Setup-Tool/README.md

 # Archipelago Setup Tool
 ### [Download latest version | v0.1.1](https://github.com/quackexclamationmark/Archipelago-Setup-Tool/releases/tag/v0.1.1)

-After setting up a game, all credits can be found in the game's directory.
+After setting up a game, all credits can be found in the game's directory, inside the game's directory.

 Currently, the following games are supported: